anuragph/Rock-Paper-Sissors/README.md

-A simple Rock Paper Scissors game using JavaScript which can be played in the browser console.
+Rock Paper Scissors game playable on the browser.